 Clark County added 423 new cases and 14 new deaths Friday, according to health district data.
 As of Friday the county reported 489,011 cases and 7,552 deaths.

-Clark County on Tuesday reported 527 new coronavirus cases and 13 deaths during the preceding day, as hospitalizations continued to creep higher.
+Clark County on Thursday reported 396 new coronavirus cases and 19 deaths as most major long-term metrics continued to decline.

 The county showed a 7-day case rate of 55.50 and a 7-day test positivity rate of 7.93 percent on Tuesday, according to CDC data.
 That was enough to drop the county into the “substantial” transmission rate.